mathias31415/igus_rebel_on_sew_agv/README.md

 ```
 source install/setup.bash
 ```
-3. Starte das Joystick launchfile
+3. Launch the joystick launch file
 ```
 ros2 launch sew_agv_navigation joystick.launch.py
 ```

-### 6. AGV und Roboter ausschalten
+### 6. Turn off the AGV and the robot
-1. Dücke den roboter nothalt, um die 24V Spannungsversorgung des roboters wegzunehmen (die Logigspannung bleibt erhalten)
+1. Press the robot emergency stop to remove the 24V power supply from the robot (the logic voltage remains).
-2. Schalte den Roboter hauptschalter aus
+2. Turn off the robot main switch.
-3. push the AGV emergency-stop
+3. Push the AGV emergency stop.
-4. turn of the AGV by pressing and holding the green and blue button for a few seconds
+4. Turn off the AGV by pressing and holding the green and blue buttons for a few seconds.
-5. The display turns off and the buttons stop lighting up.
+5. The display will turn off and the buttons will stop lighting up.